-Azure Monitor Agent (AMA) replaces the Log Analytics Agent (MMA/OMS) for Windows and Linux virtual machines, scale sets, on premise, 3rd party clouds and Arc-enabled servers.
+Azure Monitor Agent (AMA) replaces the Log Analytics agent (also known as MMA and OMS) for Windows and Linux machines, in Azure and non-Azure environments, including on-premises and third-party clouds.
 The benefits of migrating to Azure Monitor Agent include enhanced security, cost-effectiveness, performance, manageability and reliability.
 This article explains how to use the AMA Migration Helper and DCR Config Generator tools to help automate and track the migration from Log Analytics Agent to Azure Monitor Agent.

-Do not remove the legacy agents if being used by other Azure solutions or services.
-Use the migration helper to discover which solutions/services you use today.
+Do not remove legacy agents being used by other Azure solutions or services.
+Use the migration helper to discover which solutions and services you use today.

 Using AMA Migration Helper

 AMA Migration Helper is a workbook-based Azure Monitor solution that helps you discover what to migrate and track progress as you move from Log Analytics Agent to Azure Monitor Agent.
 Use this single pane of glass view to expedite and track the status of your agent migration journey.
 The helper now supports multiple subscriptions, and includes automatic migration recommendations based on your usage.

 You can access the workbook here, or find it on the Azure portal under Monitor > Workbooks > Public Templates > Azure Monitor essentials > AMA Migration Helper.

 Azure Monitor Agent relies only on data collection rules (DCRs) for configuration, whereas Log Analytics Agent inherits its configuration from Log Analytics workspaces.

 Use the DCR Config Generator tool to parse Log Analytics Agent configuration from your workspaces and generate/deploy corresponding data collection rules automatically.
 You can then associate the rules to machines running the new agent using built-in association policies.